 As this crisis continues, keep an eye out for corporations doing more and more boasting about how much they’re helping.
 With the usual artwashing/greenwashing/pinkwashing/etc. now less of an option, perhaps we’ll see “pandemicwashing” take on a more central role.
 Have fun seeing such ads, then Googling “[insert company here] work conditions / wages / safety standards.”
-Case in fucking point:
+Case in fucking point: Domino’s.

 Case in fucking point, the sequel:

-And yes, we can definitely see that Amazon cares about its workers.
+But for sheer evil hypocrisy, you can’t beat Amazon, which has rolled out a whole host of COVID-specialized ads.
+Yes, we can definitely see that Amazon cares about its workers.
 In fact, if one were to seek sources suggesting otherwise, I definitely wouldn’t be able to put a different link in every single major word of this statement.

 There’s a lot to keep in mind during quarantine.
 Remember to wash your hands, maintain a six-foot distance from others in public, and sterilize certain surfaces repeatedly.
 But in addition, I suggest that you also never, ever forget that brands are not your friends, and they do not care about you or what happens to you.
 “The New Normal” hasn’t changed that.